-This Annual Operating Plan 2014-2015 describes the MDP improvements proposed for Mount Sunapee during the spring and summer of 2014.
+This Annual Operating Plan 2015-2016 describes the MDP capital improvement plans proposed for Mount Sunapee during the spring and summer of 2016.

-Mount Sunapee has invested over sixteen million in capital improvements during the first sixteen summers since July 1, 1998.
-This will be our seventeenth (17th) summer of capital improvements and capital maintenance projects at Mount Sunapee.
+Mount Sunapee has invested over twenty million in capital improvements during the first seventeen summers since July 1, 1998.
+This will be our nineteenth (19th) summer of capital improvements and capital maintenance projects at Mount Sunapee.

-In the summer of 2014, new capital projects and capital maintenance projects are estimated to cost approximately \$1,500,000.
+In the summer of 2016, new capital projects and capital maintenance projects are estimated to cost approximately \$400,000.
+All projects are maintenance projects with no major capital projects planned.

-Mount Sunapee continues to work on designs for an extensive renovation of the Spruce Lodge, but the project is not planned for this summer.
+Mount Sunapee has designs for an extensive renovation of the Spruce Lodge, but a large renovation project is not planned for this summer.
+Phase 2 in the renovation of the food court area and the seating area in the Spruce Café is planned for this summer.

-Most of capital maintenance spending planned for the summer of 2014 will be to maintain or expand the existing facilities, equipment and inventories at Mount Sunapee.
+All of the capital maintenance spending planned for the summer of 2016 will be to maintain or expand the existing facilities, equipment and inventories at Mount Sunapee.